By Alimany Kamara

 Kadiatu Sesay, a well-known businesswoman and grassroots coordinator of the All Peoples Congress from East District, has made an urgent appeal to the international community following what she described as a brutal assault by the police during the August 10th, 2022 protest.
 The protests, which were held over economic hardships and basic needs, saw widespread unrest across parts of Sierra Leone.

-Speaking to journalists, Sesay recounted the horrific events that unfolded when police officers allegedly stormed her residence in Thunder Hill.
+Speaking to journalists, Sesay recounted the horrific events that unfolded when police officers allegedly stormed her residence in Freetown.
 According to her, protesters fleeing from the police had used an access road near her home to escape into other communities.
 This, she claims, prompted the police to target her house.

 “The police broke into my house, claiming they were searching for protesters,” Sesay explained.
 “I told them there were no protesters inside, but moments later, another group of officers from the Kissy Division arrived, armed with guns and tear gas.
 They started shooting inside my apartment, demanding I remove protesters who weren’t there.”